imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 This presents a further issue with the restriction to ruby positions to be `outside`, as this does not then work for dual row.

-We are looking for feedback on these issues.
+We are looking for feedback on these issues, but the assumption is that as a mezannine format, IMSC-Rosetta will be transformed into 'pretty' Japanese subtitles before emission, so marking a `p` with `p_shear` indicates that the intent is to present the p with pretty japanese shearing.

 ## Vertical subtitles